 Jail sentences and fines

-The Unlawful Association Act was used during Myanmar’s decades of military junta rule to detain those linked to rebel groups, and continues to be used to jail people in Kachin State for being in contact with the rebel KIA.
+The Unlawful Associations Act was used during Myanmar’s decades of military junta rule to detain those linked to rebel groups, and continues to be used to jail people in Kachin State for being in contact with the rebel KIA.

 In recent years, local and international rights groups have called on the government to amend or rescind the law, fearing that domestic NGOs might unwittingly come under the scope of the act.